The Disingenuous and Sneaky Bamboo Pillow

 If air is able to circulate through a pillow’s fill, it’ll stay cool while you sleep.
 Unfortunately memory foam is not known for it’s breathability.
 It restricts airflow, causing the pillow to build up and retain body heat.
 I’ve tried several different types of memory foam pillows over the years and none could be described as being “cool.”

 Most bamboo pillows, however, contain “shredded” memory foam.
 This shredded fill is simply memory foam that’s been torn into little pieces.
-These individual pieces would theoretically allow for better air circulation though the pillow.
-For some reason they’re often enclosed in a non-breathable foam enclosure or case (this is in addition to the rayon/poly outer fabric case).
-This negates any cooling ability gained from using shredded vs. traditional memory foam.
+These individual pieces allow for better air circulation though the pillow vs a traditional solid piece of memory foam.
+However, for some reason, many of the available bamboo pillows are enclosed in a non-breathable foam enclosure or case (this is in addition to the rayon/poly outer fabric case).
+This negates much of the cooling ability gained from using shredded vs. traditional memory foam.

 Well, maybe the rayon/polyester blend, err “bamboo” fabric is extra breathable?
 It’s not more breathable than traditional bedding fabrics like linen or cotton that are well-known for their breathability.